sbabic/swupdate/doc/source/overview.rst

 there is no possibility to have multiple copies of the boot loader, and when boot loader is broken, the board does not simply boot.

-Some SOCs allow to have multiple copies of the boot loader.
+Some SOCs allow one to have multiple copies of the boot loader.
 But again, there is no general solution for this because it is *very* hardware specific.

-In my experience, most targets do not allow to update the boot loader.
+In my experience, most targets do not allow one to update the boot loader.
 It is very uncommon that the boot loader must be updated when the product is ready for production.